-As Cachix is growing, I have noticed a few things along the way by observing the issues that came up: Signing keys are still the best way to upload content and not delegate the trust to Cachix, but users also found out that they can be difficult to manage, particularly if the secret key needs to be rotated.
+As Cachix is growing, I have noticed a few issues along the way: Signing keys are still the best way to upload content and not delegate trust to Cachix, but users have also found that they can be difficult to manage, particularly if the secret key needs to be rotated.

 At this point, the best option is to clear out the cache completely, and re-sign everything with a newly generated key.
-Since the clients also rely on the public key, rolling out a new key-pair can be somewhat complicated.
+Since the clients require the public key, rolling out a new key-pair can be somewhat complicated.

 This is why today I introduce a second way of operating.
-Both modes will be available and supported going forwards.
+Both modes will be available and supported going forward.

 API tokens and managed signing for write access control

-Newly created binary caches can opt-out to let Cachix manage the signing and use API tokens lifecycle to grant and revoke access for writing to a binary cache.
+Newly created binary caches can opt out of letting Cachix manage the signing and instead use API tokens to grant and revoke access for writing to a binary cache.

 It is possible to create per-cache read and write tokens and grant user access via GitHub orgs/teams.